ottery-app/oui/README.md

 ```
 <a href="https://github.com/ottery-app/oui/blob/main/buttons/TabButtons.js">See source code for more details</a>

-# footers
+# Footers

 <h3>NavBar</h3>
 <p>
-The nav bar is designed for the use of phone apps specifically at the bottom of the sreen.
+The NavBar is designed for use on phone applications at the bottom of the screen.
 It takes the children passed into the component and displays them in the nav bar style.
-All items in the nav are displaced evenly regardless of how many elements there are in it.
+All items in the nav are displaced evenly, regardless of how many elements there are in it.
 </p>

 <p align="center">